zoelueck/giceware/README.md

 # giceware
 diceware password generator written in go for the commandline

-originally intended to be an exploration of multitrheading performance quickly reered its ugly face and go routines were quickly given up upon, this entire thing went from concept to working MVP in a day with much much learning.
-First insights into go performance and performance profiling tools made this an illuminating journey
+originally intended to be an exploration of multitrheading, performance quickly reered its ugly head and go routines were quickly given up upon, this entire thing went from concept to working MVP in a day with much much learning.
+Insights into go performance and performance profiling tools made this an illuminating journey